cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

     5. Add pgwatch predefined dashboards to Grafana

-        This could be done by importing the pgwatch dashboard definition JSON-s manually, one by one, from the "grafana" folder ("Import Dashboard" from the Grafana top menu) or via as small helper script located at
+        This could be done by importing the pgwatch dashboard definition JSONs manually, one by one, from the "grafana" folder ("Import Dashboard" from the Grafana top menu) or via as small helper script located at
         */etc/pgwatch/grafana-dashboards/import_all.sh*.
 The script